amq391/movieData/README.md

 # movieData
-Command-line program using the SQLite module in Python
+Command-line program using the sqlite3 module in Python.